About the course

 How school placements work

-On the Primary PGCE programme we work with a range of schools predominately in the North West working with just under 700 settings in 2017/18.
+On the Primary PGCE programme we work with a range of schools predominately in the North West working with just under 700 settings in 2018/19, but also includes distance placements such as Luton and The Isle of man or the opportunity to be placed from an alternative address e.g. Northern Ireland.

-Trainees are placed with children aged 5 to 11 years for the majority of their training and usually undertake three discreet placements.
-The year is patterned to provide an enhancement opportunity outside of the primary curriculum and could be Early Years, Special Educational Needs and Disabilities (SEND) or Key Stage 3 settings for ten days.
-This is followed by two longer blocks of up to 60 days each, in Key stage 1 and Key Stage two
+Trainees are placed with children aged 5 to 11 years for the majority of their training and usually undertake two discreet placements, with an opportunity for an enhancement opportunity outside of the primary curriculum within Early Years, Special Educational Needs and Disabilities (SEND) or Key Stage 3 settings for ten days.
+The two longer blocks of up to 60 days each, in Key stage 1 and Key Stage two.

 Trainees develop their approaches to all aspects of the role of the teacher initially working with and teaching small groups, the placements are developmental, and the teaching responsibility increases accordingly.
 Trainees undertake a range of in school training experiences linked to the requirements of the placement and their own individual training needs.